Case Study

 Enterprise data lake consolidated data and resolved analysis issues

-After a thorough analysis of the company’s supply chain, inventory, HR, finance, customer, and retail data systems, UST designed and implemented an end-to-end Azure-based enterprise data lake that included Azure Data Lake Storage Gen2, Azure Data Factory, Azure Databricks, Azure Synapse Analytics, Azure Analysis Service, Azure Automation, PowerShell, Power BI Premium, Azure Purview and Azure Monitor.
+After a thorough analysis of the company’s supply chain, inventory, HR, finance, customer, and retail data systems, UST designed and implemented an end-to-end Azure-based enterprise data lake that included Azure Data Lake Storage Gen2, Azure Data Factory, Azure Databricks, Azure Synapse Analytics, Azure Analysis Service, Azure Automation, PowerShell, Power BI Premium, and Azure Purview and Azure Monitor.
 The solution was designed with:

 THE IMPACT